d-murphy/TrainingVidApp/README.md

 # TrainingVidApp

 Project objectives:
-* execute a Flask project with a non-trival Object Relational Model
+* execute a flask project
+* embed react within flask and contrast with the flask/jinja templating approach
-* deploy a project on remote linux machine
+* deploy a project on a remote linux machine
+* create a non-trivial object relational model and implement in mysql
+* explore custom video controls to enforce video completion
 * enable a video and image upload
-* explore custom video controls to enforce video completion
-* embed react within a flask application to constrast with templating approach
 * expose api endpoints to communicate with react portion

 ### Attributions: